dltj/dltj-blog/content/2022-01-27-issue-82-digital-library-video-preservation-selling-prayers-ebook-legislation.md

 %}

 I learned about this article and corresponding website during the {{ robustlink(href="https://sites.google.com/view/cdl-implementers", versionurl="https://web.archive.org/web/20220126232417/https://sites.google.com/view/cdl-implementers", versiondate="2022-01-26", title="Controlled Digital Lending Implementers homepage", anchor="Controlled Digital Lending Implementers (CDLI)") }} monthly forum.
-Aishwarya Chaturvedi, LL.M. candidate from the Cornell Law School, spoke about copyright law in Inda relative to efforts to start a controlled digital lending practice at the forum, and she included mention of {% include robustlink.html href="http://kkvlibrary.com/" versiondate="2022-01-26" title="KVV Library" anchor="Mr. Venugopal's library website" %}.
+Aishwarya Chaturvedi, LL.M. candidate from the Cornell Law School, spoke about copyright law in Inda relative to efforts to start a controlled digital lending practice at the forum, and she included mention of {{ robustlink(href="http://kkvlibrary.com/", versiondate="2022-01-26", title="KVV Library", anchor="Mr. Venugopal's library website") }}.
 It is a WordPress site with the books embedded with a PDF reader, and some of the books are relatively recent—1980s and one from 1994.

 Ms Chaturvedi has a preprint in SSRN: [Digital Libraries, Copyright and the COVID-19 Pandemic: A Comparative Study of India and The United States](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3965155).